zeveck/snakez/README.md

 ## 🎯 How to Play

-1. **Select Your Snake** - Click on the green or orange snake on the title screen
+1. **Select Your Snake** - Click on Jade or Blaze on the title screen
 2. **Start the Game** - Click "Start" or press Enter
 3. **Audio Controls** - Click the speaker icon (lower left) to toggle audio; right-click for volume controls
 4. **Survive the Waves** - Defeat all frogs to progress to the next wave